Dental Implants Milwaukee, WI

 What are dental implants?

-- The Post – the implant device itself, inserted directly into the jawbone.
+The implant device itself, inserted directly into the jawbone.

-- The Dental Restoration – the part visible above the gum line, consisting of dentures, a dental crown, or a dental bridge.
+The part visible above the gum line, consisting of dentures, a dental crown, or a dental bridge.

 Why should I consider dental implants?

 Dental implants have two main benefits over traditional options for missing teeth.
-First, the implant bonds with the underlying jawbone, since they are designed to take the place of the roots of the teeth.
-This process anchors your dental restorations in place.
+First, the implant bonds or integrates with the underlying jawbone.
+Since they have been designed to take the place of tooth roots they must be fully integrated into the bone prior to making a final restoration.
 Implants will feel as natural and as sturdy as a patient’s original teeth.

 Secondly, dental implants do not impact surrounding teeth, lead to bone loss or cause gum recession, which can occur with traditional bridgework and dentures.
 Since your natural teeth are left intact, the implant provides significant long-term benefit to your oral health.